• Embodying Liberatory Leadership

 We invite in power-building based on community, equity, and self-determination.

-We take time to slow down, to make more room to connect with each other, and create space to rest and ground ourselves, to ensure our longevity.
+We take time to slow down, to make more room to connect with each other, and create space to rest and ground ourselves, to ensure longevity.

 We value celebration over competition to explore possibilities that can only emerge in community.